nimaid/LPHK/README.md

 * ~~Make a special color picker for Classic/Mini/S that only has the 16 possible colors~~
 * ~~Re-write `files.py` to use a JSON format for layouts.~~
 * ~~Make an installer for Windows~~
+* ~~Simply strip comments and empty lines before the first real command.
+That way, first line can be a comment and second a header, etc.~~